Georginatoring/ECE-9069-Presentation-2-companion-notes/README.md

 ### **What is RFID? [[1]](https://www.abr.com/what-is-rfid-how-does-rfid-work/)**
 Stands for "radio-frequency identification".
 Working on radio waves to automatically identify an object.

-Diffrent types of technology that use RFID:
+Different types of technology that use RFID:

 * Inventory management
 *  Asset tracking